 Those calculations (a) hurt my brain, and (b) take up way more time than they’d save.
 Instead, get used to keeping an eye on the clock.

-I personally try to check the time ONLY after I've finished skimming a passage and after I've answered all the questions on that passage (even though my initial instinct is to constantly be time-checking).
+I personally try to check the time only after I've finished skimming a passage and after I've answered all the questions on that passage (even though my initial instinct is to constantly be time-checking).

 When looking over the test, mark questions you end up spending a long time on as well as the ones you’re not sure about.
 Really break down what stumped you about the questions you spent too much time on as well as the ones you got wrong or were uncertain about.
 Was it the wording of the question?
-The type of question (sentence-based completion, big picture, inference)?
+The type of question (paired passage, big picture, inference)?
 Were you just tired and misread the passage, so you didn't see the answer?
 Is there a pattern to the questions you're running out of time on?

 All of this data is valuable fodder for your test prep process: establishing a feedback loop of testing, reviewing your mistakes, and testing again.
-It is essential not to skip over the middle step of reviewing your mistakes thoroughly (for more on this, read my article on the best way to review mistakes on the SAT).
+It is essential not to skip over the middle step of reviewing your mistakes thoroughly.
+(For more on this, read my article on the best way to review mistakes on the SAT.)

 Not sure running out of time is your only issue?
 Read the section on understanding your high level weaknesses in this article.

 Pace yourself to avoid RUNNING out of time.

 Strategy 2: Practice Reading Passages and Answering Questions

 No, practicing SAT Reading questions over and over won’t necessarily make you a faster reader.
 But it will make you better at reading the passages in a way that will help you answer the questions more efficiently.

 Because every person processes information differently, I can't dictate the best way for you to read the passages.
 However, if your current approach isn't working, you might want to consider switching it up.
 There are three main approaches to choose from: